Chemical and Petroleum Engineering BEng (Hons) or MEng – 2020 entry

 - Victoria University of Wellington, New Zealand

-The exchange programme enables you to study and live in another country without paying additional tuition fees to the partner.
-In doing so you will broaden your horizons, meet other students from around the world and experience student life in some of the most prestigious universities in the world.
+The exchange programme enables you to study and live in another country without paying extra tuition fees.
+In doing so, you’ll widen your perspective, meet other students from around the world and experience student life in some of the most prestigious universities in the world.

 Studying abroad also enables you to become more independent, teaching you how to adapt and adjust to the culture and climate of another country.

 Students have worked at Grace in Germany, Oiltech Engineering in Sri Lanka, Avery Dennison in the Netherlands and Bidco Africa in Kenya.
 If you work in another part of Europe you may be eligible for an Erasmus+ grant.
-This is an excellent opportunity not only to acquire valuable work experience but also to improve or learn another language.
+This is an excellent opportunity to not only gain valuable work experience but also improve or learn another language.

-We are one of the very few chemical engineering departments in the world able to offer you the chance to learn on a complete chemical process, and not just pilot scale individual operations such as distillation.
+We’re one of the very few chemical engineering departments in the world that can give you the chance to learn on a complete chemical process, and not just pilot scale individual operations such as distillation.

-In Year 3, you undertake a realistic exercise in operating the process and taking responsibility for factors such as safety, profitability and environmental impact.
+In your third year, you’ll be able to carry out a realistic exercise in operating the process and take responsibility for factors such as safety, profitability and environmental impact.

-Other laboratory experiments are a centrifugal pump test, a heat exchanger and the mysterious tank investigation (thinking inside the box).
+Other laboratory experiments include a centrifugal pump test, a heat exchanger and the multiple stirred-tank chemical reactor experiment.
 You also receive 24-hour access to our computer rooms.

 Personal and professional skills